Azure/azure-iot-sdk-csharp/iothub/device/devdoc/architecture.md

 1. Maintains the `WaitForTransportClosedAsync` request.
 1. Cancels any in-progress client operations when `CloseAsync` is called.

-### RetryDelegatingHandler

-`RetryDelegatingHandler` class is responsible with applying the operation retry policy.<br>
-__Important:__ No other pipeline component should attempt operation retry.<br>

-Functional requirements:
-1. Implements the default `RetryStrategy`

-#### Design considerations
-The internal `RetryStrategy` aggregates two concepts:
-1. Exception handling strategy: `IotHubException.IsTransient` is the only exception class considered transient.
-See [Exception handling](#exception-handling) for more details.
-1. Retry timing strategy: see [Retry Policy](retrypolicy.md) for details.

 #### Handling disconnects

 A `WaitForTransportClosedAsync` request is made right after a successfull open.
 The design avoids mixing event-based and task-based notifications: